Reviews, great and also the bane of our lives in equal measure as they will generally fall into two simplistic camps:

 And if you don't ask, it's all at your own risk.

 If you choose to ignore our advice or instruction there really is not much we can do about it and we will unsurprisingly get a poor review because of that but, that's not a true reflection of what we do.
-Not are poor reviews often indicative of the genuine service that is offered.
+Nor are a few poor reviews often indicative of the genuine service that is offered.